ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 To delete a file share, you must first delete all its associated mount targets.

-If the file share is configured for replication, there are additional steps.
-For information, see [Deleting a replica file share](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-delete-replicas).
+If the file share is configured for replication, there are extra steps.
+For more information, see [Deleting a replica file share](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=api#fs-delete-replicas).
 {: note}

 #### Delete mount target of a file share in the UI